 Mr Murphy said: ‘This isn’t picking on anyone; this is picking on everyone.
 There isn’t a single business that isn’t going to have to change in some way.’

 Triodos is one bank that is paving the way for transparency.
-They are an ethical and sustainable bank and they believe that when you entrust your money with a bank, you should know exactly what is being done with it and exactly where it is going.
+They are an ethical and sustainable bank and they believe that when you entrust someone with your money, you should know exactly what is being done with it and exactly where it is going.

-Triodos launched as a bank in the Netherlands in 1980 and established branches across Europe in 1993.
-It currently has over 700,000 customers.
+Triodos launched as a bank in the Netherlands in 1980 and it currently has over 700,000 customers.

-Over 5,700 businesses are financed by Triodos Bank, creating an impact in 66 countries worldwide where £6.5bn has been lent to projects across Europe that benefit the people and the planet.
+Over 5,700 businesses are financed by Triodos Bank, creating an impact in 66 countries worldwide where £6.5bn has been lent to projects across that actively benefit both people and the planet.

 Their mission is to create a society that protects and promotes quality of life and human dignity and they do their part by committing to only financing companies that focus on doing good for people, the environment and culture.